 Dogs Can Be Manipulative, Sneaky To Get Treats From Humans

 Dogs are the best friend one can have.
-Apart from being the loyal partner, the four-legged creature is also blessed with a unique ability to adapt according to human emotions.
+Apart from being a loyal partner, the four-legged creature is also blessed with a unique ability to adapt according to human emotions.

-Man's best friend also has the aptitude to recognize emotions and adopt them accordingly, by combining information's from different senses.
-Apart from being the loyal, playful, and adorable companion, dogs can also be devious when it comes to getting their favorite treat from their owners.
+Man's best friend also has the aptitude to recognize emotions and adopt them accordingly by combining information from different senses.
+Apart from being the loyal, playful, and adorable companion they are, dogs can also be devious when it comes to getting their favorite treat from their owners.

-A new study conducted by Marianne Heberlein of the Department of Evolutionary Biology and Experimental Studies at the University of Zürich, shows how dogs use can manipulate humans to get their favorite snacks.
-The wily little creatures resort to sneaky tactics to get treats such as sausages.
+A new study, conducted by Marianne Heberlein of the Department of Evolutionary Biology and Experimental Studies at the University of Zürich, shows how dogs can manipulate humans to get their favorite snacks.
+The wily creatures resort to sneaky tactics to get treats such as sausages.

 The cooperative partner would allow the dogs to eat whatever was inside the box, whereas the competitive one would simply show the treat to the dog and keep it inside their pocket.

-However, time round the owner asked the dog to choose any one of the three boxes.
-If the dog choose the one with their favorite food, the owner simply handed it over.
+However, this time around, the owner asked the dog to choose any one of the three boxes.
+If the dog chose the one with their favorite food, the owner simply handed it over.
 If by chance the dog chose the box which was empty, then the owner would just show the bare box to the pooch.

 What Did The Study Reveal?

-However, the fact which surprised the researchers was the ability of the dogs to quickly figure out, which partner was cooperative and the one which was not.
+However, the fact that surprised the researchers was the ability of the dogs to quickly figure out which partner was cooperative and which was not.